 All PR is good PR (except when it’s because our security was compromised.)

-Without proper security controls, there’s always an unacceptable risk of security breach.
+Without proper security controls, there’s always an unacceptable risk of a security breach.
 In the report “Six Key Security Considerations for Responsible Cloud Migration”, security firm Symantec examines how controlling access to and ensuring compliance use of cloud applications can be difficult for enterprises with a mix of on-prem and cloud applications, making a unified approach for pushing policies to govern access and usage is critical.

 OpsMx Enterprise Spinnaker for (OES) was built to provide enterprise-ready Spinnaker and enables you to easily define policies to control the what, where, and when a deployment can happen and enables the audit of previous deployments to quickly identify the why and who behind failed pipeline executions.
 Spinnaker also integrates with your existing LDAP/SAML service for authentication and follows RBAC protocols to restrict the access of internal employees to certain accounts, applications, etc..